0xmukeshC/Mastering-Honeypot/README.md

 # Mastering Honeypots

-Art of deception for cybersecurity defense .
+Art of deception for cybersecurity defense.

 This is the repository for [Mastering Honeypots ](https://bpbonline.com/products/mastering-honeypots?variant=44147363807432),published by BPB Publications.